-The Host Administration should determine whether other government agencies (e.g. Ministry of Finance) or Donor Partners with whom the Host Administration is already working, may be able to partially or completely fund the proposed TIWB Programme.
+The Host Administration should make best efforts to establish whether other government agencies (e.g. Ministry of Finance) or Donor Partners with whom the Host Administration is already working, may be able to partially or completely fund the proposed TIWB programme.

-The relative costs should be considered in respect to the anticipated impact of the TIWB Programme.
-There are multiple TIWB Programme funding formats, including:
+While deciding funding arrangements, the anticipated impact of the TIWB programme should be acknowledged.
+There are multiple TIWB programme funding formats, including:

-- Self-Funding: All TIWB Programme costs are met by the Host Administration.
+- Self-Funding: All TIWB programme costs are met by the Host Administration and/or host government.

-- Donor Partner Funding: The Host Administration provides partial (base) funding for the TIWB Programme, e.g. the Expert's travel costs or daily expenses.
-This base funding is complemented by additional "top-up" funding by a Donor Partner in order to meet the remaining Programme costs.
-Often, the Donor Partner is already involved in providing a broader programme of development assistance to the Host Administration (or its Ministry of Finance).
+- Donor Funding: The Host Administration provides partial (base) funding for the TIWB programme, e.g. the Expert's travel costs or daily expenses.
+This base funding is complemented by additional "top-up" funding by a Donor in order to meet the remaining programme costs.
+Often, the Donor is already involved in providing a broader programme of development assistance to the Host Administration (or its Ministry of Finance).